 “You’re not kidding me, are you, Ryder?”

 “We’ll meet after your session, and I’ll give you all the details.”
-Lucian realized that Ryder lived for such moments–teasing his clients, dangling the proverbial carrot before them.
+Lucian realized Ryder lived for such moments–teasing his clients, dangling the proverbial carrot before them.
 “One of my other regulars could also be picked up by the show.
 Maybe we can all meet–hash out the details.”

 * * *

 Praying she wasn’t late, Gillian Cornell rushed into the civic arena’s conference room only to find clusters of people standing around waiting for the session to begin.
 Out of breath from running through the concourse, Gillian stood, chest heaving, before making her way to the stage.
 She wondered if she’d made a mistake in accepting Jackson Ryder’s proposal to be part of this conference round table.
-Her science wasn’t the science of the rest of this crowd.
+Her science wasn’t the science of the rest of those in attendance.
 Gillian practiced what most of the conference attendees would call “New Age Medicine,” although Gillian certainly didn’t call it that.
-In fact, that term was so passé.
+In fact, that particular term was so passé.
 A sex therapist and relationship counselor, Gillian held hopes of releasing her first book soon.
 If Ryder’s promise of the new Starline reality show came through, she could launch her book to a national audience.

 * * *